l-eg116/resume/README.md

 ### Usage

 Once installed, it's pretty much it, just edit the `resume.tex` file to your liking and compile it automatically with LaTeX workshop. the outcome will be a `resume.pdf` file.

+Then enter in the settings > pages : select "from branch", select "master", and select "/root".
+Now at every push, the pdf will be updated on your own github page [preview](https://morgankryze.github.io/Resume-LaTeX/).

 ### Converting